Maria of Serbia, Queen of Bosnia: Lawsuits and frauds

 In October 1484, Queen Maria approached the Sublime Porte to ask for the sultan's help in reclaiming a third of her paternal grandfather's deposit in Ragusa, which she insisted had not been returned to her father.
 Bayezid wrote to Ragusa and sent an envoy to bring the gold, but the Ragusans responded with a letter proving that the deposit had been returned to Lazar.
 Maria, however, disputed the authenticity of her father's seal, and Bayezid sided with her.
 It is not known whether the Ragusans obeyed Bayezid's command to send the gold to the queen, but there is plenty of evidence against her allegations in the letters of her father and uncle.

 Upon the deaths of her aunts Mara and Kantakouzene in 1487 and 1490 respectively, Maria inherited their possessions in accordance with the Islamic Sharia law.
 She immediately launched a claim to icons left by Mara to the Christian monastery of Great Lavra on Mount Athos.
-Since her sex precluded her from accessing the holy mountain, it took Bayezid's intervention in 1492 for her to receive the icons.
-Shortly afterwards she called to Sharia court the monks of Xeropotamou Monastery, alleging that one of them stole money from her aunt Kantakouzene while in her service, but could not prove this.
+Since her gender precluded her from accessing the holy mountain, it took Bayezid's intervention in 1492 for her to receive the icons.
+Shortly afterwards, she called to Sharia court the monks of Xeropotamou Monastery, alleging that one of them stole money from her aunt Kantakouzene while in her service, but could not prove this.

 In c.
 1495, Maria became involved in another legal dispute with Ragusa, this time concerning the tribute of Ston.
 The tribute had been paid by Ragusa to Serbian rulers since the reign of Stefan Dušan, but the income was ceded to the Monastery of Saint Archangels Michael and Gabriel in Jerusalem.
 Her aunt Mara reclaimed the income after the monastery was closed, and after her death it was managed by Kantakouzene.
 Maria decided to claim it as her aunts' legal heir, but the Athonite monasteries of Chilandar and Saint Paul's cited her aunts' non-formalized bequest.

 It is not clear why Maria enjoyed such strong support of the sultans in her various conflicts and plain frauds.
 An explanation might be offered by the narrative of her relative Theodore Spandounes, who lived for some time with her aunts and whose family maintained close relations with the Branković dynasty.
 He wrote that Queen Maria married a sipahi with whom she had no children, but went so far as to claim that she was captured by the Turks in Bosnia and forced into the marriage, which is evidently untrue.

 Queen Maria, described straightforwardly by the monks she sued as an "evil woman", died c.
 1500, when Chilandar and Saint Paul's were recorded as having secured the income.
 She is believed to have died in Çorlu and to have been buried in a local church along with her maternal uncle, Manuel Palaiologos.